HL7/uv-lab-rep-ig/input/pagecontent/status-mgmt.md

 In such case:
 * the status value should be updated to “cancelled” and
 * the specific details given - preferably as coded values - in the DiagnosticReport.extension:event-statusReason element.
-* Additional information may be provided in the result comment element as well.
+* additional information may be provided in the result comment element as well.

 #### Error Laboratory Report